HarshitBK/NLP-Assignment1/README.md

 Punjabi_Bad_Words_list.txt is the list of Punjabi bad words used for cleaning

 ## Answer 5
-The data_cleaner.py is the code for removing bad words, pornographic content, hate and abuse.
-We have made use of the "Punjabi_Bad_Words_list.txt". data_cleaner2.py is an altenrative code used specifically for the scraped data which also removes some urdu words along with the Punjabi bad words, because a lot of our scraped data contained urdu text.
+"data_cleaner.py" is the code for removing bad words, pornographic content, hate and abuse.
+We have made use of the "Punjabi_Bad_Words_list.txt".
+"data_cleaner2.py" is an altenrative code used specifically for the scraped data which also removes some urdu words along with the Punjabi bad words, because a lot of our scraped data contained urdu text.

 ## Answer 6
 Cleaned_Downloaded_Data.csv - corresponds to the table of cleaned downloaded data